RyanQuey/khmer_speech_to_text/readme.md

 * Please send **PRs** rather than push directly to a branch
 * Most of our development work will be handled on the `development` branch

-# Using the boilerplate

-* This is set up for when there is a user section and a separate admin section.
-* Replace "userResource" and "adminResource" with actual resources, in initializers and reducers
-* Admin initializers will only run in the admin view, end-user initializers will only run in the user view
-* refire is for keeping the redux store up-to-date when the database makes a change.
-Set up listeners in refire which will then call actions (ask Carson for details)
+# Other notes

 * if you are using ssh to access your development environment, run the development environment using `npm run local`, and open up the at in the browser at www.local.dev:3000, to get around Webpack's host check

 #TODO:
 * upgrade to webpack 3
 * make sure that sass files can import from the theme folder

-# If need to update the preferred spellings doc:
+* probably remove the cloud functions, since we stopped using them but never removed the directory

 * download new .txt file from https://github.com/languagetool-org/languagetool/blob/master/languagetool-language-modules/km/src/main/resources/org/languagetool/rules/km/coherency.txt
     (make sure to download, don't copy and paste since it might not copy correctly due to data encoding etc)
 * remove any comments or whatever from the top (e.g., "#KhmerMultipleSpellings")
 * convert to json using `node private/convert-preferred-spellings.js`